 Croatia has its fair share of national parks and impressive waterfalls.
 From these, both Krka and Plitvice National Park stand out.
 Not only are they excessively instagrammable, but they are a definite must when traveling Croatia.
 Both are accessible by public bus in case you do not want to rent a car and are well worth a day trip each.
 Just try to visit out of peak season and early in the day to avoid the crowds.

 The Dalmatian coastline boats quite a lot of impressive islands, some protected nature reserves, other featuring old fortresses and ancient villages.
 An island that is especially charming, easy to get to and on which huge lavender fields are blooming is Hvar.
-It’s a great destination for a day trip from Dubrovnik or Split.
+It’s a great destination for a day trip from Dubrovnik or a short Split catamaran sailing away.
 After a short ferry ride, you can walk the old towns Hvar and Stari Grad or stroll through Bulgarian lavender fields.

 Greece’s mainland is great but what most visitors to this Mediterranean country come here for are its picturesque island getaways, such as Oi in Santorini.
 Even if the name doesn’t ring a bell right away, it’s the wonderfully white village with blue roods overlooking the wonderful shoreline.
 Sunsets are absolute stunners, so make sure you stay at least one night.

 The capital of Greece packs a punch.
 It’s like walking a living museum with ancient ruins just casually standing around.
 If you want to explore them, it’s wise to invest in the local Athens City Pass, which gives you a reduced price on the main attractions, such as the Acropolis, Ancient Agora, Hadrian’s Library and the Temple of Olympian Zeus.
 Wego has lots of gorgeous hotels listed there.